Ssyba/RasaBankBot/README.md

 # Available functionalities at this time:
 1. Fully built home welcome page for Marius Bank.
-2. Greet the user
+2. Greet the user on application start.
-3. Refresh session, logout on page refresh.
+3. Refresh session(5 minutes), logout and refresh session on page refresh.
 4. Log the user in automatically - for debugging purposes.
 5. Answer to: What are you?/Are you a bot?
-6. Show company policies, redirects to a webpage with website policies.
+6. If the users asks he is redirected to company policies, redirects to a webpage with website policies.
-7. Create new user.
+7. User can create a new user from scratch.
-8. Ask for check cnp again, if you think you mistyped it.
+8. User can ask for check cnp again, if you think you mistyped it.
-9. Login when app start, or using "log me in" or similar
+9. Login when app starts, or using "log me in" or similar wording.
+10. If users tries to login but is already login, message will be displayed.
-10. Logout using keywords "log me out" or similar.
+11. Logout using keywords "log me out" or similar wording.
-11. Break outside any loop using keyword "break" or similar.
+12. Break outside any loop using keyword "break" or similar wording.
-12. Show user information for:
+13. Show user information for:
     - Show all the user's information(show me my info)
     - Show the user's CNP(show me my cnp)
     - Show the user's name(show me my name)